roigoatzzz/Wallsync/README.md

 Share your favorite wallpaper sources or tools.

-Help improve the mega-thread for everyone.
+Help improve the mega-thread for everyone!
 ---
 #<h1 align="center">✨= My Favorite Places</h1>
 ---